 - construction materials or plant you have provided

 - services such as project management, contract management or consultancy that you have provided.

 - cash security and retention monies, and

 - at the end of the contract, a claim under the Act can be made for the final payment.

-However, claims under the Act are claims for the interim payments, pending the resolution of your final entitlement under the contract.
+However, claims under the Act are claims for interim payments, pending the resolution of your final entitlement under the contract.
 In separate proceedings, initiated by the respondent, it may be decided that amounts recovered by way of progress payments under the Act were more or less than the final entitlement.
 You may be required to refund money, or be entitled to be paid extra.

-If you are inclined to pursue a claim through expert determination, arbitration or litigation, it will still be worthwhile to pursue a payment claim under the Act before, or in parallel, with this other proceeding.
+If you are inclined to pursue a claim through expert determination, arbitration or litigation, it may still be worthwhile to pursue a payment claim under the Act before, or in parallel, with this other proceeding.
 This may help you receive an interim payment under the Act whilst you are waiting for the final determination of the other proceeding.